iamcco/markdown-preview.nvim/README.md

 ```vim
 Plugin 'iamcco/markdown-preview.nvim'
 ```
-... then run the following in vim
+... then run the following in vim (to complete the `Plugin` installation):
 ```vim
 :source %
 :PluginInstall